elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Upgraded the cert-manager helm chart to `v1.11.0` which upgrades the app version to `v1.11.0`
 - Update deploy-wc.sh to create `extra-workload-admins` rolebinding on all user namespaces.
 - Update harbor backup job api version
+- The upgrade process has changed considerably, checkout the migration guide it also contains information about how to follow the new process when writing migration steps

 ### Changed